SecureSECO/diamond-governance/FACET_DEV.md

 2. Deploy the facet contract
 3. Cut the facet into the diamond

+### Write a facet contract
-First we create a new solidity contract in the `/facets` folder.
+First create a new solidity contract in the `/facets` folder.
 Let's call this contract `CounterFacet.sol`.
-Our contract should specify a pragma and should ideally also specify an SDPX-license.
+This contract should specify a pragma and should ideally also specify an SDPX-license.

-### Basic facet example

 #### **`CounterFacet.sol`**
 ```solidity